 What is the difference between cash flow and net income?

-The profit earned by a company during a particular period is called net income.
-Cash flow is the money that moves in and out of a company due to its business activities.
+Net income refers to the profit earned by a company during a particular period.
+Cashflow, however, represents the actual money that moves in and out of a company due to its business activities.

 What is the difference between a cash flow statement and an income statement?

-The cash flow statement helps a business keep track of all the cash inflows and outflows.
-This is for a specific accounting period.
-An income statement records transactions related to expenses, revenues, losses, and gains. during a given accounting period.
+A cash flow statement tracks all cash inflows and outflows during a specific accounting period.
+An income statement, on the other hand, records revenues, expenses, losses, and gains over the same period.

 What is the difference between a cash flow statement and a balance sheet?

-A cash flow statement gives an account of all the money that flows in and out of a company.
-This may be due to its business activities.
-A balance sheet contains information regarding the organisation’s assets and liabilities.
-This also includes the amount invested by shareholders registered under the shareholders’ equity.
+A cash flow statement gives details of money flowing in and out of a company due to its operational, investing, and financing activities.
+A balance sheet summarises the organisation’s assets, liabilities, and shareholders’ equity at a specific point in time.

 What is negative cash flow?